iamgbsmith/til/nodejs/update-global-packages-with-yarn.md

 __Category: Nodejs__

-You can selectively update global packages with `yarn`.
+You can update global packages with `yarn`.

 List global packages: